Skip to main content

 Observability

-The spend log metadata field records routing decisions:
+The spend log metadata field records every routing decision:

 {